Skip to main content

 LEFT JOIN lineitem ON l_orderkey = o_orderkey;

-If the above materialized view does not meet the performance requirements for accelerating Query 2, you can create an aggregate materialized view.
-To maintain generality, remove the filtering condition on the o_orderdate
+If the above materialized view cannot meet the acceleration performance requirements of Query 2, we can build an aggregate materialized view.
+To maintain generality, we can remove the filter condition on the o_orderdate field:

 CREATE MATERIALIZED VIEW target_agg_mv